-A couple of unique challenges faced the team working on personalization of Google News.
+A couple of unique challenges faced the team working on Google News personalization.
 One of them was making sure that this system could be scalable.
-The other was that because news items are ever changing, this churning of pages requires that the recommendations models used need to be constantly rebuilt.
+The other was that because news items are ever-changing, this churning of pages requires that the recommendations models used need to be constantly rebuilt.

 While Amazon’s recommendation system may be on a similar scale, the items that are recommended by their system don’t change at the same pace.

-This method was tested over a period of 5-6 months with millions of users.
-It’s possible that the methods that were used to provide personalized news results might also be used to personalize search results for images, music, and videos in the future.
+This news personalization method was tested over 5-6 months with millions of users.
+The methods that were used to provide personalized news results might also be used to personalize search results for images, music, and videos in the future.